75ml Dry Gin

 15ml Olive Brine

-TELL US ABOUT THE DIRTY MARTINI COCKTAIL
+ABOUT THE DIRTY MARTINI

+Believed to have originated in 1901, the Dirty Martini took the original olive garnish and muddled it into the drink to add to the flavour profile.
+This then led to olive brine being used as a core ingredient rather than just a garnish.
 From 1970 onwards, the key ingredient switched from Gin to Vodka with both being equally popular in the modern Dirty Martini but for the truly dry texture, it’s best to stick to the classic option of a London Dry Gin.